rachel170/tp/docs/UserGuide.md

 </details>

 --------------------------------------------------------------------------------------------------------------------
-## Overview

-When studying for any topics, you typically organize your notes by topics or the subjects.

-You also want to be able to pull up information regarding those topics closer to examination date and review those topics.

-If necessary, you may need to review it multiple times in order to track your progress and understanding.
-However, you don't want to have to manually update a spreadsheet everytime you review your content.

-Is studying with flashcards starting to seem like a massive chore already?
-Fret not, FlashNotes is here to help you!
+##Glossary

+* Flashcard: A flashcard shows a question and the answer to the question.
+* Decks: A deck will contain flashcards.
+* Index: The number at the start of each deck or flashcard.
+* Review: A mode where only the question of the flashcard is shown; the answer will be hidden from you.
+* :information_source:: additional info
+* :warning:: warning

-### Understanding the 3 different modes:
+## Understanding the 3 different modes:
+FlashNotes have 3 different modes that you have to take note of.
+You will always start in the Main Mode when you open FlashNotes.

 Available Modes | Functionality involved | Real Life Representation
 --------|------------------ | ------
-**Main Mode** | Holds the list of currently stored decks, which contains the list of cards internally. | Topics or Subjects of interest.
-**Card Mode** | Holds the list of cards from the selected deck, or the list of all cards currently available. | Sub-questions and content knowledge.
+**Main Mode** | Shows you the decks you have created. | Topics or Subjects of interest **Card Mode** | Shows you all the list of cards that you have created, or the cards in each deck. | Sub-questions and content knowledge
-**Review Mode** | Reads all cards from the card mode.
-It allows cards to be flipped and enables you to mark them correct or wrong. | Revision session.
+**Review Mode** | Allows you to review cards by flipping the card between question and answer, and allows you to make the card as correct or wrong. | Revision session

 This is a basic overview of what FlashNotes can do for you, but there are more features such as editing decks and cards.